Metropolitan line: Route

+Map

 The Metropolitan line is 67 km long and serves 34 stations.
 It is electrified with a four-rail DC system: a central conductor rail is energised at –250 V and a rail outside the running rail at +500 V, giving a potential difference of 750 V, except for the section from Uxbridge to Finchley Road (via Harrow-on-the-Hill) which is energised at –210 V and +420 V respectively (630 V potential difference) to maintain compatibility with 1973 Stock and 1996 Stock that runs in those areas.
 The first 6 mi from Aldgate are below ground, shared with the Circle and Hammersmith & City lines to Baker Street, where the line diverges, remaining in tunnel until Finchley Road.
 Metropolitan line trains essentially skip two stops between Baker Street and Finchley Road, with the Jubilee line serving the intermediate stations on an adjacent parallel line.
 The Jubilee line then joins the Metropolitan line in the same right-of-way at Finchley Road.
 Metropolitan line trains then run express from Finchley Road to Wembley Park, with the Jubilee line serving the intermediate stations.
 Metropolitan line platforms at and remain for emergency use.
 At Wembley Park the Jubilee line diverges to the Stanmore branch at a grade-separated junction.
 From just after Finchley Road, these four tracks run parallel with the Network Rail Chiltern Main Line from Marylebone.

 Between Wembley Park and Harrow-on-the-Hill, the Metropolitan is four-track, with fast and slow lines paired by direction, paralleling the two-track un-electrified London–Aylesbury line.
 The slow lines are between the fast lines, and the two intermediate stations have island platforms.
 Harrow-on-the-Hill has platforms on all six lines.
 The central slow lines diverge here at a grade-separated junction to become the 7.5 mi Uxbridge branch.
 After West Harrow, at Rayners Lane the line is joined by the Piccadilly line, which shares the tracks to Uxbridge; a turnback siding allows some Piccadilly line services to terminate at Rayners Lane.

 On the main line between Harrow-on-the-Hill and Moor Park, the line is four-track, paired by use.
 The western fast tracks are shared with Aylesbury line services from Marylebone; the eastern slow tracks have platforms at the intermediate stations.